Nitesh065/Report_Genrater/README.md

 # Report_Genrater
 A simple python project to convert the csv data in pdf with some visulizations

-1.In this Project we will use pandas and MatPlotLib libraries to convert the csv file into a pdf, with some visulizations like barchart or piechart
+1.In this Project we will use repotlab libraries to make csv file into pdf,

 2.For csv file we will use Kaggel.com, this website provides data with help of community